 Intra-day update: rupee strengthens marginally against US dollar

-The Pakistani rupee registered a minor gain against the US dollar, appreciating 0.07% in the opening hours of trading against the US dollar in the inter-bank market on Friday.
+The Pakistani rupee strengthened against the US dollar, appreciating 0.13% in the opening hours of trading against the US dollar in the inter-bank market on Monday.

 This is an intra-day update